 Instead of landing on a generic, browse-and-buy homepage, users see a dashboard that emphasizes a personalized experience.

-Users can browse exciting locations around the world (or close to home) to find their next trip.
+Users can browse exciting locations around the world (and close to home) to find their next trip.
 Curated trip lists present gear and products in the context of a trip.

 Gear lists now use account data to check the boxes for you.
-Collaborative features like adding trip members and assigning items help groups stay on the same page.
+Collaborative features like adding trip members and assigning items help groups stay up to date.

 Solves For: Users bemoan the massive spreadsheets and lengthy email threads that often characterize their trip planning.
 Creating a single source of truth helps groups stay safe and sane.